elastic/elasticsearch/x-pack/plugin/esql/qa/testFixtures/src/main/resources/README.md

 ## Organization

-The CSV-SPEC tests grew organically for a long time, but we've since grown general organizing principals.
-But lots of tests don't follow those principals.
+The CSV-SPEC tests grew organically for a long time, but we've since grown general organizing principles.
+But lots of tests don't follow those principles.
 See organic growth.
 Anyway!

 ### Files named after types